Animation Studio Users Policy 2018-2019

-The stop motion stations in 4B03 are very flexible, and are used by a wide range of students for a number of different activities.
+The stop motion stations are very flexible, and are used by a wide range of students for a number of different activities.
+Equally, there is a wide range of digital equipment for you to use.
 When you are trained and confident in using the equipment they can be accessed on a “drop in” basis for quick tests.
 However, if you are planning an ambitious sequence early in semester one, or you are not confidant in using the stations you will need help and advice from a technical instructor in setting up both the equipment and any artwork you have made.
-Please e-mail Mary to book a support session prior to your planned shoot.
+We cannot respond to "drop in" need therefore please e-mail the appropriate instructor to negotiate a support session prior to your planned studio activity.

 The Animation building, floor and individual technical studios are accessed via a swipe card system.
 You will need your student card with you at all times in order to gain access to the facilities.
 This is for obvious security reasons.
 If you have forgotten your card, you can ask another student or staff member to swipe you in.
 You must not prop or wedge doors open, and you should not loan your student card to anyone.

 Every workstation in the testing and training spaces is a shared resource, and cannot be ring fenced or “held” for a specific student if they are not in attendance.
-In addition, these stations must at times function as teaching spaces, (i.
-This means that there are periods of time when workshops and taught sessions will be taking place.
-While workshops are running, access is restricted to those students attending the session.
+In addition, these stations must at times function as teaching spaces.
+This means that there are periods of time when workshops and taught sessions will be taking place, and access is restricted to those students attending the session.
 All other students must leave for the duration of the session.
-Checking the timetables on the doors or booking your studio time in advance will allow you to avoid clashes with timetabled sessions and help you to plan your time effectively.
+Checking the timetables on the doors or booking your studio time in advance on connect 2 will allow you to avoid clashes with timetabled sessions and help you to plan your time effectively.
 Workshop activity will decrease as the semester progresses.

-Please bear in mind that there are currently 80-100 other full time animation students also using the studios and all of the production deadlines occur within the same three-week period at the end of the semester.
+There are currently 80-100 other full time animation students also using the studios and all of the production deadlines occur within the same three-week period at the end of the semester.
 The animation process requires a great deal of concentration, and while it is not appropriate to impose a rule of total silence in the studios, we would ask that you are sensitive to other users.
-Mobile phones should be turned down, and lengthy conversations should take place outside.
+Headphones should be used when playing audio clips, mobile phones should be turned down, and lengthy conversations should take place outside.
 Please do not use the studios as a space to chat and socialise in, and do not encourage students from other courses to hang out in the rooms.
 While it is generally acceptable to check e-mails and social networking sites when working in the studios, please do not take up a valuable computer workstation at busy times simply to access to social networking sites/football results/spotify etc. You may be asked to vacate if another student needs computer access for animation production.

 Never attempt to repair, unplug or move any piece of equipment without consulting your technical instructor first.
 There are obvious health and safety issues to be considered, but also bear in mind that the animation instructor needs to be in control of the resource.
-Please also bear in mind that we may not be able to resolve issues immediately.
+Software and equipment is often located strategically to manage a limited resource, and instructors may not be able to resolve issues immediately.
 The technical instructors are contracted to work full time, but we may not be available to help at short notice should you need advice or support.
-Both instructors are heavily timetabled and have very little “free” time during the day, so on occasion, be prepared to wait for facilitation with equipment.
+Your instructors are heavily timetabled and have very little “free” time during the day, so on occasion, be prepared to wait for facilitation with equipment.

 Students are not permitted to eat or smoke in the Animation studio.
 All hot beverages in open or lidded cups, flasks and travel drinking mugs are banned.
 Screw cap drinks such as bottled water, juice etc. are permitted, but these must be kept tightly lidded and stored in a bag or pocket at all times.
-If you attempt to bring coffee/tea etc. into any of the technical studios at any time, you will be asked to leave.
+A "will it spill" poster on the door of every studio will clarify those containers which are permitted, and those that increase the risk of electric shock, damage to equipment and slips and falls.
+If you attempt to bring coffee/tea etc. into any of the technical studios at any time, or if you are found to be using an open container you will be asked to remove it.
+Please do so promptly.
 This rule applies to both students and staff.